hcarminati/learn-security-examples/dos/dos.md

 Answer the following:

 1. Briefly explain the potential vulnerabilities in **insecure.ts** that can lead to a DoS attack.
+- The vulnerability was a NoSQL injection that lead to a denial of service attack.
+The id query param from the URL is passed directly into User.findOne() without any sanitization which allows an attacker to manipulate the query and inject harmful queries.

 2. Briefly explain how a malicious attacker can exploit them.
+- Because the id is passed directly into the query, the attacker can use other mongo operations to can lead to expensive queries and cause the server to crash.
+The system does not implement any rate limit si the attacker sends requests to overload the system and it crashes.

 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the DoS vulnerability?
+- the **secure.ts** code implements a rate limiter that prevents the abuse by limiting the number of requests a user can make and returning a try later message if it is overloaded.
+There is also a try catch around the query that handles this error that could be thrown and responds with a 500 which can prevent detailed error messages from leaking.